rishugren03/bloggr-backend/README.md

     `Authorization: Bearer <your_jwt_token>`

 -   The `/upload` endpoint expects a `multipart/form-data` request with the image file in a field named `image`.

----

-_This README was generated with assistance from an AI pair programmer._